wildfly-swarm-archive/sti-wildflyswarm/README.md

 $ oc new-app wildflyswarm-10-centos7~https://github.com/bbrowning/openshift-jee-sample
 ```

+Wait for the build and deployment to complete and then visit your
-Visit your app's service host/port (given by `oc status`) to see the
+app's service host/port (given by `oc status`) to see the sample
-sample app.
-The path `/snoop.jsp` will also test a JSP page and output
+app.
+The path `/snoop.jsp` will also test a JSP page and output some
-some server information.
+server information.

 Test
 ---------------------